voytas75/PoshTrade/README.md

 ## Usage

 To use PoshTrade, you'll need to provide it with market data in the form of CSV files.
-You can use your own data or download data from a source like Yahoo Finance, Alpha Vantage, Google Finance, IEX Cloud, Quandl, Intrinio, Tiingo, AlphaQuantics, Polygon.io, EOD Historical Data, Quodd, Tradier, Marketstack or World Trading Data.
+You can use your own data or download data from a source like Yahoo Finance, Alpha Vantage, Google Finance, IEX Cloud, Quandl, Intrinio, Tiingo, AlphaQuantics, Polygon.io, EOD Historical Data, Quodd, Tradier, Marketstack, Coingecko or World Trading Data.

 The PoshTrade repository will soon include several scripts that implement different trading algorithms.
 For now, the repository is in its initial state.